 Wadi Rum desert camps: I stayed in a Luxury Night Camp which had luxury facilities but less than luxurious service.
 I would recommend you stay overnight in the desert but do some more research for a better option

-Jordan Pass: Proving that you will stay 4 nights in Jordan, the Jordan pass covers your visa entry, Petra entrance fee and entrance to other sights as the Citadel and the Amphitheater in Amman.
+Jordan Pass: Proving that you will stay 4 nights in Jordan, the Jordan pass covers your visa entry, Petra entrance fee and entrance to other sights as the Citadel and the Amphitheater in Amman for JOD70.
 Good deal if your schedule allows for it